telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 #### Important Notes

-Below are some important things to note about custom validation rules and messages:

-* Each custom rule will be run for each element in a form.
+* Each custom rule is run for each element in a form.
 If there are multiple inputs in the form and the validation should only apply to a specific input, the custom validation code should check the input before validating.

 ###### Example